Hull City Council can place -

 Consult with local communities and stakeholders

 Hull City Council consults with local communities and stakeholders before publishing any TROs.
 Once agreed we must publish a notice in a local newspaper.
 We ensure that adequate publicity is provided to those affected.
 This will include a display of notices in the affected area.
 The relevant documents must be held on deposit from the date that the notice of proposal is first published.
-They will remain on deposit until six weeks after the proposed Order has been made, or a decision has been made by the authority not to proceed with the proposal.
+They will remain on deposit until 6 weeks after the proposed Order has been made, or a decision has been made by the authority not to proceed with the proposal.

 Public objections and inquiries

 Anyone may object to an order by the date specified on the notices or if later within 21 days of the notice being given.
-A public inquiry only has to be held in certain circumstances, such as it affects loading and unloading at certain times or bus services.
+A public inquiry only has to be held in certain circumstances.
+Such as it affects loading and unloading at certain times or bus services.

 Objections